Khovanov complexes of rational tangles: Khovanov complexes of rational tangles

-We have just seen that the Khovanov complex of an integer tangle can be dramatically simplified: eventually all the objects of the complex are indecomposable, and there are at most three types of non-zero morphisms between these.

-Rational tangles in general do not have complexes as elementary as this.
-However, it is true that any non-zero map between two indecomposable subobjects in the complex of a rational tangle is (up to sign) one of the six morphisms below.
+Rational tangles in general do not have complexes as elementary as these.
+However, it is true that any non-zero map between two indecomposable subobjects in the minimal complex of a rational tangle is (up to sign) one of the six morphisms below.

 This property is a consequence of Theorem~\ref{thm-main}, and we will often use these abbreviations in the sequel to minimize clutter when depicting complexes.